prashantUCSB/keithley-iv-suite/README.md

 # Keithley IV Suite

 **Multi-SMU IV Characterization Platform** — PyQt6 desktop app for measuring nMOS transistors and resistors with Keithley 2400, 2401, 2602, and 2614B source-measure units.
 Built primarily for internal use.
 Download and modify as you please.
 I am not taking feature requests or providing support.
-I am not a SW developer and I won't pretend to be one.
-Vibe coded with Claude!
+I am not a professional software developer and I don't pretend to be one.
+Coded with assistance from ClaudeAI.

 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue)
 ![PyQt6](https://img.shields.io/badge/UI-PyQt6-amber)